Amin7tsix/incoherentterms/_posts/2025-08-24-accelerometer.md

 ---

+### Why this matters?

-So, an accelerometer is essentially a tiny spring–mass system that compares how much a test mass lags behind its support.
+An accelerometer is essentially a tiny spring–mass system that compares how much a test mass lags behind its support.
 It’s a beautiful example of how a simple physical principle underlies much of our modern technology, from navigation systems in phones to guidance in spacecraft.